owkin/GrAIdient/Docs/Contributing/CONTRIBUTING.md

 //
 ```

-Avoid to append your change if your name is already the latest appended and
+Avoid to append your change if it is already the latest appended and
 the last modification date is recent enough (< 1 month from now).

 ## Commit Message